Spring Green Notes © Frances Michaels

 - Make sure fruit fly traps are in

-place by late August.
+place by late August: Cera Traps will

 - Establish a water garden by recycling old laundry tubs to grow edibles such as